newcoding-bootcamp/hacker-scavenger-hunt/README.md

 ## Website

-1. In the root directory of this repo, create a folder called `website`.
+1. In `workspace`, create a folder called `website`.
 What was the command you executed?
 1. Using the command line, create a file `index.html` using the command line.
 What was the command you executed?
 1. Inside `website`, create the following directories: `src` and `img`.
 What was the command(s) you executed?
 2. Inside `src`, create the following directories: `script`, `styles` _using only one command_.
 What was the command you executed?